What Is Community College?

 An associate degree, which takes about two years to complete full time, is usually the highest degree available, but community college students can also receive certificates and job training.
 Many students begin their postsecondary studies at community colleges before transferring to a four-year institution to pursue a bachelor's degree.

 How Are Community Colleges Different From Four-Year Colleges and Universities?

 Usually the highest degree a student can earn at a community college is an associate degree.
-Most community colleges do not have residential facilities for students.
+Most community colleges are commuter schools and do not have housing for students.